Easter Island: Ecocide hypothesis

-Criticism of the Ecocide Theory
+Criticism of the ecocide hypothesis

 Diamond and West's version of the history is highly controversial.
 A study headed by Douglas Owsley published in 1994 asserted that there is little archaeological evidence of pre-European societal collapse.
 Bone pathology and osteometric data from islanders of that period clearly suggest few fatalities can be attributed directly to violence.
-Research by Binghamton University anthropologists Robert DiNapoli and Carl Lipo in 2021 determined that the island experienced steady population growth from its initial settlement until European contact in 1722.
+Research by Binghamton University anthropologists Robert DiNapoli and Carl Lipo in 2021 suggests that the island experienced steady population growth from its initial settlement until European contact in 1722.
 The island never had more than a few thousand people prior to European contact, and their numbers were increasing rather than dwindling.

-Whole works have been dedicated to countering Diamond's claims in 'Collapse'.
-In Ecological Catastrophe and Collapse -The Myth of “Ecocide” on Rapa Nui (Easter Island), Hunt and Lipo set out a claim-by-claim rebuttal to Diamond's claims.
-This includes, among other things, that deforestation began immediately, but the population grew while the forest declined as the land was converted to more productive farmland; that the island's population grew continuously up to the arrival of Europeans, with the only clear decline starting in the period of 1750-1800; that studies from other islands show clearly that Polynesian settlement without Polynesian rats is only associated with minimal forest loss while the arrival of rats without human settlement is devastating to forest populations; only species favoured by the rats for consumption were lost, not for example the native Sophora toromiro; that the island's drier, less predictable climate made it inherently more vulnerable to deforestation than other Polynesian islands; and that the population declines on Rapa Nui can be well attributed to the very mechanism described by Diamond in a different one of his books, Guns, Germs and Steel - the devastating impact of western diseases, raids, slavery, and exploitation.
+Several works that address or counter Diamond's claims in Collapse have been published.
+In Ecological Catastrophe and Collapse -The Myth of "Ecocide" on Rapa Nui (Easter Island), Hunt and Lipo set out a claim-by-claim rebuttal to Diamond's claims.
+This includes, among other things, that deforestation began immediately, but the population grew while the forest declined as the land was converted to more productive farmland; that the island's population grew continuously up to the arrival of Europeans, with the only clear decline starting in the period of 1750–1800; that studies from other islands show clearly that Polynesian settlement without Polynesian rats is only associated with minimal forest loss while the arrival of rats without human settlement is devastating to forest populations; only species favoured by the rats for consumption were lost, not for example the native Sophora toromiro; that the island's drier, less predictable climate made it inherently more vulnerable to deforestation than other Polynesian islands; and that the population declines on Rapa Nui can be well attributed to the very mechanism described by Diamond in another of his books, Guns, Germs and Steel – the devastating impact of introduced diseases, raids, slavery, and exploitation of indigenous populations.